There was an error with your log in

 Another option is to fly into Presidente Carlos Ibáñez del Campo International Airport (PUQ), the airport serving the Punta Arenas area.
 Once you’re there, you have several options to reach Puerto Natales.
 You can take a bus which takes 3-4 hours, you can rent a car, or arrange a private transfer.

-• We highly recommend that you cover all your bases with both medical and travel protection.
-To make your booking and traveling experience as carefree as possible, simply choose Redpoint—the official 57hours insurance partner!
+• We highly recommend that you cover all your bases with insurance.
+To make your booking and traveling experience as carefree as possible, you’ll be offered to simply insure your trip with Redpoint at checkout.

-Redpoint tailors their protection packages for adventure travel, offering a comprehensive travel program, even in remote locations.
+Redpoint—the official 57hours insurance partner—tailors protection packages for adventure travel, offering a comprehensive travel program, even in remote locations!
 Trip cancellation, natural disasters, pandemic coverage, medical evacuation, primary medical expenses—regardless of the travel interruption that may happen, Redpoint will have you covered.

 • Deposits

-You can secure one of the set dates with a 30% deposit upon booking.
-The remaining 70% of the trip price is to be paid 90 days prior to departure, at the latest.
+Secure your spot with a 30% deposit upon booking!
+The remaining 70% of the trip price must be paid 90 days prior to departure at the latest.
+If booking within 90 days of departure, the full amount is required at the time of booking.

 Cancellations